mateuszfryc/Node.js-Multiplayer-Lobby/README.md

 - Whenever receives game udpate from **HOST**s propagates that update to all clients connected to Websocket feed.
 - If the **HOST** doesn't send periodic heartbeat messages for the game, the **SERVER** will set it's status to "unresponsive" and send game feed update to all clients connected to Websocket feed.
 - If the **HOST** will resume sending the periodic heartbeat messages to the server the game "unresponsive" status will be removed from that game and the game feed update will be sent to all clients connected to Websocket feed.
-- If the **HOST** won't resume sending the periodic heartbeat messages to the server before the GAME_INACTIVE_TIMEOUT runes out the game will be deleted and the game feed update will be sent to all clients connected to Websocket feed.
+- If the **HOST** won't resume sending the periodic heartbeat messages to the server before the GAME_IS_DEAD_TIMEOUT runes out the game will be deleted and the game feed update will be sent to all clients connected to Websocket feed.
 Event if the **HOST** manages to send the heartbeat message after the game deletion the game will not be restored and any attempts to change or delete the game will be rejected as 404 - not found/bad request.
 - In the unlikely scenerio where user being deleted has any games hosted the server will delete those games and send game feed update to all clients connected to Websocket feed.
-- Based on MULTIPLE_GAMES_PER_HOST value **SERVER** can allow/disallow **HOST**s to host multiple games at once.
+- Based on ALLOW_MULTIPLE_GAMES_PER_HOST value **SERVER** can allow/disallow **HOST**s to host multiple games at once.
 It should depend on game's multiple factors.

 **CLIENT**: